labiraus/grpc-quickstart/README.md

 ### Buf

 For further deails on buf see <https://docs.buf.build/>
-This tool is designed to replace the standard protobuf compilier <https://grpc.io/docs/protoc-installation/>
+This tool is designed to wrap the standard protobuf compilier <https://grpc.io/docs/protoc-installation/>
+The buf.yaml file in the root of this repository relates to the finding, linting and building of the proto files.
+The buf.gen.yaml files within each of the apps define which tools should be used to generate the language specific code.
+By default, buf generate will look for a binary named protoc-gen-NAME on your $PATH.
+Buf has a number of other functions and can be used to lint, detect breaking changes, or build a compiled version of the proto code.

 ### Make